 - Acorn to Arabella

-These two guys woke up one morning and decided to build a wooden boat entirely from scratch (only some parts are salvaged from old wrecks).
+Two guys woke up one morning and decided to build a wooden boat entirely from scratch (only some parts are salvaged from old wrecks).
+The crew working on this boat has changed over the years, but the goal hasn't.
 Watching this boat slowly take shape is always a relaxing moment at the end of each week.

 - Captain Disillusion